Vertexvis/vertex-web-sdk/README.md

 These examples make use of more modern EcmaScript features.
 You'll need a browser that supports ES modules.
 Most modern browsers (Chrome, Edge, Firefox, Safari) support these features.

-- Obtain a `clientId` and `streamKey` following [this guide](https://developer.vertexvis.com/docs/guides/authentication)
 - Run `yarn examples:start` to spin up a local development environment.
-- Open browser to <http://localhost:8080?clientid=YOUR_CLIENT_ID&streamkey=YOUR_STREAM_KEY> to browse the examples.
+- Open your browser to <http://localhost:8080> to browse the examples.
 The development environment supports live refresh, so any changes you make the examples will automatically refresh your browser.

 ### Contributing Examples